naibaf0/dotfiles/README.md

 Todo:
 =====
 * switch to sway stable with version 1.5 again
-* Pass has implemented wl-clipboard support. waiting for version bump to update and simplify pass scripts (1.7.3 -> ?)
+* Pass has implemented wl-clipboard support. waiting for version bump, currently using development version (1.7.3 -> ?)
-* Use clipman clipboard manager
-* Pick image viewer
-* Wait for [wdisplays](https://github.com/cyclopsian/wdisplays) to cut a release, switch to a versioned version in AUR and integrate better in setup